Mahmudiyah rape and murders: Exposure and legal proceedings

 Kunk had confronted Watt while he was on sentry duty, and took him to a small, dark room in a run-down building.
 Several soldiers, including Yribe, watched as Kunk screamed at Watt that he should charge him with filing a false report, and accused him of trying to get out of the Army.
 Kunk asked Watt why he would want to ruin his fellow soldiers' careers, and told him he was just repeating false information.
 Watt explained why he reported the incident.
 However, Kunk silenced him and told him to return to his post, which Watt did.

 Watt then watched Kunk load up his convoy and leave.
 According to interviews, this was the exact scenario that Watt had feared.
 He had just been publicly identified as the whistleblower, then abandoned.
 "I can't explain to you how I felt watching that convoy drive away", Watt recalled.
 "I thought I was a dead man."
 However, Diem, who was at another checkpoint down the road, saw the convoy leaving Watt's patrol base.
-Diem asked Kunk if he had taken Watt with him.
+Diem radioed Kunk's convoy to ask if they had taken Watt.
 Kunk replied that he had not.
 Diem said, "You have to go back and get him.
 If you leave him there, they'll kill him."
+This radio exchange was overheard by Watt, his unit, and the entire convoy, forcing Kunk to return and retrieve Watt.
+On arriving at the Battalion headquarters Kunk placed Watt under confinement and instructed investigators to interrogate him for filing a false report, however Watt stood firm in his allegations.
+The investigators then questioned Howard, who confessed to the murders immediately.